 Any holder of a concealed handgun license issued by the state of Texas or any other state will be subject to arrest if he or she enters into any building on the property of Hardin-Simmons University or is in attendance at all sports and special events held on HSU property, and is in possession of any handgun or firearm (Texas Penal Code Section 30.06).

 This campus is a weapons free area except to the extent allowed under applicable federal and state law.
-Any weapon confiscated from resident hall rooms will be released upon the discretion of the Vice President for Student Life, Dean of Students, Police Chief, Housing Director or Resident Hall Director.
+Any weapon confiscated from resident hall rooms will be released upon the discretion of the Vice President of Student Life, Dean of Students and Chief of Police.
+These weapons include but are not limited to the following: handguns, rifles, shot guns, knives, stun guns, Tasers, BB guns, paint guns, air guns, slingshots, pellet guns, swords, anything that resembles a weapon, or anything that the HSU Police determines as a threat.
 Weapons may be stored at the Hardin-Simmons University Police Department.